Know your rights when buying online

 If you change your mind, you can usually cancel the order and receive a full refund anytime from the date of order up to 7 working days after you have received the goods or signed up for a service.

 The trader also needs to give you specific information before and after you make the purchase.
 This includes their name, address, the price of the goods (including all taxes) and details of any cancellation rights.

 Do additional rights apply to all goods and services?

 No. Some contracts fall outside of the law.
 Examples include financial services and auction sales.
 Also, if you buy from a private seller who is not acting in the course of their business, this contract is outside the scope of the law.

-What if I buy goods from traders outside of Jersey or Europe, for example the USA or China?
+Buying goods from traders outside of Jersey or Europe, for example the USA or China

 Additional consumer rights when buying at a distance originate from European Directives.
 Jersey introduced a law in 2007 to give consumers similar protection to that of the UK and Europe.
 Since then, the Directive was repealed and a new Directive on Consumer Rights was introduced.
 Jersey will be looking to amend the 2007 law to reflect these most recent changes.
 In the meantime, if you shop online from outside of Jersey or Europe you should take extra care.
 You may have no rights to information or cancellation.